spacetelescope/jwst/docs/jwst/extract_1d/description.rst

 For NIRCam and NIRISS WFSS data, hundreds to thousands of spectra from different sources may be extracted.
-For those modes, the output is a ``WFSSMultiExposureSpecModel``.
+For those modes, the output is a ``WFSSMultiSpecModel``.
-The data in this model is stored in the ``exposures`` attribute, such that one spectral table is created for each exposure for each spectral order in the input data.
+The data in this model is stored in the ``spec`` attribute, such that one spectral table is created for each exposure for each spectral order in the input data.
 Each extension of the output FITS file thus represents one exposure/spectral order combination.
+The extension metadata contains a unique exposure ID (FITS keyword EXPGRPID) for each extension, which combines exposure grouping metadata, the exposure number, and the spectral order.
 The spectral tables for this model contain the same columns as the ``MultiSpecModel``, but each row in the table contains the full spectrum for a single source and order.
 The spectral columns are 2D: each row is a 1D vector containing all data points for the spectrum.
 In addition, the